carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 > ## Discussion
-> Some authors call *soft core* to persistent.
+> Some authors call *soft core* to persistent genome.
 >
 > What is *core*?
-What is the term that PanGGolin authors used for core?
+What is the term that PPanGGOLiN authors used for core?
 >
 {: .discussion}